Zephied/Hackaton-Ynov/README.md

-# Discord Bot README
+# Discord Bot

 ## Description
-This Discord bot provides information on eSports matches, teams, and players using the PandaScore API.
+> This Discord bot provides information on eSports matches, teams, and players using the PandaScore API.
 It supports commands for searching games, teams, and players, setting/unsetting channels to receive game updates, and changing command prefixes.

 ### Prerequisites
-Python 3.6+
-discord.py
-aiohttp
-requests
-sqlite3

 * [![Python][Python]][Python-url]
 * [![Discord][Discord]][Discord-url]